-We educate and advocate for our local artists and arts organizations in a variety of ways: professional development workshops, training about national best practices, research on the economic impact of the area’s cultural sector, and relationships with elected officials and civic leaders.
+At the Cultural Office, we educate and advocate for our local artists and arts organizations in a variety of ways, including: professional development, training about national best practices, research on the economic impact of the area’s cultural sector, and relationships with elected officials and civic leaders.
 We know that a strong, well-informed, and unified voice will help to ensure a healthy creative community.

 - An Arts & Economic Prosperity Study is conducted every five years, in cooperation with Americans for the Arts, to measure the economic impact of arts & culture here in the Pikes Peak community.
 The impressive study results are used to help educate elected officials, business leaders and other community stakeholders about the power and importance of the arts & cultural sector as an economic engine.